 Some types of chemotherapy, such as anthracyclines, may damage the heart during cancer treatment.
 Examples include daunorubicin (Cerubidine, Rubidomycin), doxorubicin (Adriamycin), and epirubicin (Ellence).
 Other drugs used to treat cancer, such as trastuzumab (Herceptin), can also cause heart problems.

 Sometimes, heart damage from these drugs can cause congestive heart failure (CHF).
 CHF occurs when the heart does not pump enough blood to the rest of the body.
 People with CHF may experience swollen hands and feet, shortness of breath, dizziness, and an irregular heartbeat.
-Most often, however, the heart damage is mild and only seen on MUGA scans.
+Most often, however, the heart damage is mild and only seen on an echocardiogram.
 Learn more about heart problems from cancer treatment.

 How an EKG works

 This is a painless, noninvasive test that checks your heart’s function.
 It records the electrical activity of different areas of the heart as wavy lines on a piece of paper.

 You may need an EKG to check for a variety of issues, including:

 Damage to heart muscle and tissue